-Can I Sell My House With A Tax Lien?
+Can You Sell Your House With A Tax Lien?
 Selling Property With Delinquent Taxes

-If the pandemic has upended your budgetary plans, you may have missed some property tax payments in favor of putting your money toward food and shelter.
+If the pandemic, recent inflation or other financial trouble upended your budgetary plans, it’s possible you missed some property tax payments in favor of putting your money toward food and shelter.
 If so, your city or county government could place a property tax lien, or legal claim, against your home.

-Or maybe you’ve fallen behind on your federal income taxes for 3 years.
-The federal government can file its own lien against your home.
+Additionally, if you’ve fallen behind on your federal income taxes for 3 years, the federal government can file its own lien against your home.

 Either way, it’s important to understand the ramifications of selling your home with an existing lien.
 Let’s take a look at what it means to have a tax lien on your home and strategies available to home sellers.

-Can I Sell My House With A Lien On It?
+Can You Sell Your House With A Lien On It?

 You can sell your home even if a government body has filed a tax lien on it.
-Selling your home might even be a way to pay off the taxes you owe.
-If you sell your property for enough money, you might be able to pay off both your mortgage lender and the government that has filed the tax lien.
+Selling your house might even be a way to pay off the taxes you owe.
+If you sell your property for enough money, you might be able to pay off both your mortgage lender and the government filing the tax lien.

 Homeowners with enough equity in their home – the difference between what they owe on their mortgages and what their home is worth – might choose to sell their homes and then pay off their back taxes from the proceeds of the sale.
 It’s one way to pay off unpaid taxes, though this method does require that homeowners sell their residence even if they’d prefer to stay in their home.